MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 Convert a SVG into a compatible Vector Drawable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to convert a SVG into a comptatible Vector Drawable using the platform tooling.
+It is possible to convert a SVG into a compatible Vector Drawable using the platform tooling.
 Use the following command:

 .. code-block::